 7. Buckwheat Hulls are an agricultural by-product and some people swear by their buckwheat pillows.
 The filling moves easily and conforms to your head.
 When it is time to clean your buckwheat pillow, you do need to remove the hulls from the casing and only wash the covering.
 Some may feel buckwheat pillows are loud and crunchy, but others find both aspects very comforting and would never give up their buckwheat.

 While there are many other fill options available, we have highlighted a few to help you in your quest for the “Perfect Pillow”.
 Out of the seven we highlighted, we would only discourage the use of polyester pillows due to the adverse impact on the environment and possible health concerns.
-We currently have one of our pillow options on clearance, so if you're looking for a deal, we can help you sleep in comfort without breaking the bank.

 As you journey toward finding that perfect pillow, remember to think about your body frame, sleep position, and how you use your pillow.
 The purpose of a pillow is to keep your neck and spine in alignment so you can wake up happy, refreshed and ready to take on the challenges of your day.